 Make sure the tires from your accident are saved and properly stored.
 These tires are a critical piece of evidence in a defective tire case.
 If you can, find the purchase documents on your tires.

-And call a personal injury attorney.
-Injuries from accidents resulting from defective tires tend to be life changing, life threatening and often fatal.
+And call an Atlanta personal injury attorney.
+Injuries from accidents resulting from defective tires tend to be life-changing, life-threatening, and often fatal.
 Don’t depend on a multi-national billion-dollar insurance company to have your best interest in mind.

 Your primary job after an auto accident is to get healthy.
 Don’t try to prove that defective tires caused your accident on your own.
 Our attorneys and researchers have more than 20 years of representing people who have been injured through someone else’s negligence.
 Let us do the work.

-John Foy & Associates has engineering experts that have years of experience accurately and ethically recreating auto accidents.
+John Foy & Associates has engineering experts who have years of experience accurately and ethically recreating auto accidents.

 The Dept. of Transportation cites tire blowouts as one of the more dangerous types of accidents, mainly because the time window for a driver to react to a blowout is very small.
 Young drivers and rental car drivers may not be familiar enough with the car to react properly.